 While lying down on your soft and cosy pillow, you may feel the need to give your baby that kind of comfort too, by giving him a pillow.
 There is no denying that pillows provide utmost comfort, aid in promoting good sleeping postures, and also help in sleeping better.
 However, it may be unwise to use pillows for your little bundle of joy.
 This is because using pillows may be dangerous for your little one.
-So, if you are wondering whether your baby requires a pillow or whether he can do without it, and various such questions, we recommend that you browse through the following article.
+So, if you are wondering whether your baby requires a pillow or whether he can do without it, we recommend that you browse through the following article.
 Here, we shall discuss everything you need to know in regard to when and how to use a pillow for your little one.

 Should a Newborn Baby Use Pillows?

 Your baby’s comfort is of prime importance to you, and as parents, you may do everything possible to keep your baby cosy and comfortable.
 If you are first-time parents and wondering if your newborn can use a pillow, well, we recommend that you avoid it.
 It is seen that any kind of soft bedding material may lead to suffocation or choking hazards in babies.

 As parents, you may wonder why pillows are not recommended for your baby.
 This is because your baby lacks proper neck and head control in the initial months after birth.
 This means that in a situation where your baby’s nose or mouth may get covered with a pillow or any other soft bedding material, he may not be able to move his head away.
 This may lead to suffocation and choking hazards in young babies.